kortschak/git_workshop/notes/disasters.md

 - Always pull from the upstream master before working.
 - Don't work on parts of files that are the subject of another pending changes (look through the outstanding pull requests or ask other collaborators).

+A handy hint for working on manuscript documents is to make line breaks at sentences rather than paragraphs.
+Since the diff algorithm that git uses is line based, this reduces the likelihood that any pair of changes will collide, and also makes changes in text easier to find and think about.
+In software documents, this is rarely a problem since lines of code tend to be shorter than lines of natural language (even when the natural language is broken at sentence boundaries).